 What is OZEV (previously OLEV)?

 OZEV (Office of Zero Emission Vehicles) is the part of the government that is responsible for promoting the uptake of electric vehicles.
 OZEV was previously known as OLEV (Office of Low Emission Vehicles).

-Can I register with OZEV if I complete this qualification?
+Can I register as an installer with OZEV if I complete this qualification?

 This qualification makes up part of the entry requirements for registering with OZEV.
 As well as the qualification you will also need to hold a qualification in the latest version of the wiring regulations, be registered with a competent persons scheme such as the NICEIC or NAPIT and be on an electric vehicle charging equipment manufacturers list of registered installers.
 Read here about how to become an OZEV registered installer.